-In order to make an accurate diagnosis the doctor will take a detailed medical history and perform a physical examination.
+To make an accurate diagnosis, the doctor will take a detailed medical history and perform a physical examination.
 There is no one definitive test that will confirm whether a person does or does not have PMR.
 However, there are several blood tests that can help with the diagnosis by indicating the presence of inflammation or anaemia in the body.

 To rule our rheumatoid arthritis, a substance in the blood called Rheumatoid Factor may be checked.
 This will be elevated in people with rheumatoid arthritis; however, it is normal in people with PMR.

-Polymyalgia rheumatica is usually treated with a corticosteroid medication called prednisone.
-High doses of prednisone are given initially and the dose is gradually decreased to the lowest possible level at which symptoms are controlled.
-There is usually a quick response to prednisone treatment and symptoms tend to be dramatically decreased within a few days of starting the medication.
+Polymyalgia rheumatica is usually treated with a corticosteroid medication (eg: prednisone).
+High doses of a corticosteroid are given initially and the dose is gradually decreased (or tapered) to the lowest possible level at which symptoms are controlled.
+There is usually a quick response to corticosteroid treatment and symptoms tend to be dramatically decreased within a few days of starting the medication.

 Doses will be tailored to the individual according to how well the symptoms are being controlled.
 Doses may need to be increased when the body is under stress, such as after surgery, injury, or during another illness.

-Most people can stop taking prednisone altogether within two years, though some people may need to take low doses for up to ten years.
+Most people can stop taking corticosteroid medication altogether within two years, though some people may need to take low doses for several years.
 When a person is free of symptoms and has not needed to take medication for a few months the disease is considered to be in remission.

-While prednisone is very effective in treating PMR, long term use of the medication can produce side effects.
+While corticosteroids are very effective in treating PMR, long-term use of the medication can produce side effects.
 These include: